-About Rajasthani Laal Maas Recipe: Laal maas is a fiery Rajasthani meat curry.
+About Rajasthani Laal Maas Recipe: Laal maas is a fiery Rajasthani mutton curry.
 Lamb cooked in a variety of masalas with a burst of red chillies.
-This bright red coloured delicious dish garnished with coriander leaves and a good amount of ghee looks extremely appetizing.
+This bright red coloured delicious dish is garnished with coriander leaves and a good amount of ghee.

 Ingredients of Rajasthani Laal Maas

 - 1 tsp Jeera

 - 1 cup Mustard oil